- Level 2

 Our trainers will use case studies, examples, and exercises to help you learn how to assess risks, talk to children, and respond if a child discloses abuse.
 The training also explains the roles different professionals play in protecting children.

 By the end of the course, you will feel confident in your role and know how to help protect children.
 Participants will also receive a Level 2 certificate in Safeguarding Children.
+If you have previously completed this training, you should plan to take a safeguarding refresher course when your certificate expires in two years.

 Related: Safeguarding Adults Training / Designated Safeguarding Lead Training.